Benefits of Isometric Exercises for Strength Training

 Relative intensity

+The programmes I discuss here have many objectives, one of which is to help you find your strength head – shorthand for developing your strength knowledge.
 In this article we visit the basic language of weightlifting and how it relates to the concept of relative intensity.

 When it comes to using weight; in simple terms, people think this: lift the heaviest weight you can, that’s your 1 rep max; then based on that you can lift 90% of it 3 times (3reps), 85% of it 5 times, 75% 10 times.
 If you do 3 rounds of 3 reps, that’s 3 sets.